network-dave/jinja-templating-engine/README.md

     "result": "This string contains your rendered template data\nCheers!"
 }
 ```
+Sending form data will return the rendered template as plain text.

-You can send a GET request to the API endpoint to retrieve the template in plain text.
+You can also send a GET request to the API endpoint to retrieve the raw template in plain text.

 ### Web GUI